Yakrel/odin-recipes/README.md

-With this project I have demonstrated my skills on HTML.
+Here you can see how to prepare Ham recipe and I have tryed to demonstrate my skills on HTML